 Be it doping in sport, hot topics like Caster Semenya or Oscar Pistorius, or the dehydration myth, we try to translate the science behind sports and sports performance.
 Consider a donation if you like what you see here!

-I’m currently Professor of Exercise Physiology with the School of Medicine of the University of the Free State.
-I’m also the scientific and research consultant to World Rugby, ambassador and scientific advisor to Virgin Active and adidas.
+I am also an ambassador and scientific advisor to Virgin Active and adidas, where my job is to help them apply science in the education of their staff (and members, in the case of Virgin Active), and to provide coaching and training support for adidas in their events.
 In the past, I’ve consulted with a number of teams in high performance sport, including SA Sevens (including the 2009/2010 World Series winning team), SA Kayaking, SA Triathlon, USA triathlon and the UK Olympic Committee.

 In 2013, I was named by Mail and Guardian in their list of Top 200 Influential Young South Africans, and by the Minister of Sport as one of the 100 Influential people in South African Sport.